italktocomputers/StringQuery/README.md

     - Error pointer not always pointing to correct location.
     - Trailing white spaces after a string throws a syntax error.
     - Do not show entire line of code during error.
 Hard to understand when longer than a single line.

+Note: THIS SOFTWARE IS IN ALPHA AND SHOULD NOT BE USED IN PRODUCTION.
+I HAVE ONLY COMPILED USING GCC
+      ON CENTOS 6.6.